Mr-Fluuff/StellarRolesAU/README.md

 **NOTE:**
 - A player that converts into a Sidekick loses their previous role and tasks (if they had one).
 - The Sidekick may be killed by a Sheriff.
-- The Sidekick cannot target the Mini, while it's growing up.

 ### Game Options
 | Name | Description